Miyuki333/ShimmySham/README.md

 # ShimmySham
 ShimmySham is a script that can generate source code for shim DLLs automatically.
-It was orignally based on the article [here](http://www.hulver.com/scoop/story/2006/2/18/125521/185), but everything has been completely rewritten in Ruby, updated for 64-bit compatability, and improved for cleanliness and clarity.
+It was originally based on the article [here](http://www.hulver.com/scoop/story/2006/2/18/125521/185), but everything has been completely rewritten in Ruby, updated for 64-bit compatibility, and improved for cleanliness and clarity.

 # Configuration
-This is a standalone script with no dependancies on other gems, however it does require the file "dumpbin.exe" in order to work correctly.
+This is a standalone script with no dependencies on other gems, however it does require the file "dumpbin.exe" in order to work correctly.
 This file is included with Microsoft Visual Studio, which you will also need to compile the generated source code.
 Before using the script, edit the first line so that the DUMPBIN variable points to "dumpbin.exe" in your Visual Studio installation.
-Additionally, you will need to install an assembler (prefferably nasm) and add it to your path variable to compile the .asm files.
+Additionally, you will need to install an assembler (preferably nasm) and add it to your path variable to compile the .asm files.

 # Usage
 To generate source files, simply run "ruby shimmysham.rb file.dll".
 This will produce a .cpp, .asm, and a .def file.
 To compile these files, first create an empty DLL project and add all the files to the source folder.
 Then go to Project->Properties->Linker->Input.
 Change the configuration at the top to "All Configurations" and the platform to "All Platforms", and then enter the name of the of the .def file in the "Module Definition File" field.
 Now find the .asm file in the solution explorer, right click on it, and open it's properties.
 Again, change the configuration to "All Configurations" and change the value of the "Item Type" field to "Custom Build Tool".
 Apply the settings, and open the "Custom Build Tool" page on the left.
-Depending on whether you want to do a 32-bit build or 64-bit build, change the platform to the apprpriate setting and enter:
+Depending on whether you want to do a 32-bit build or 64-bit build, change the platform to the appropriate setting and enter:

 * Command Line (32-bit): `nasm.exe -f win32 -o "$(IntDir)\file.asm.obj" file.asm`
 * Command Line (64-bit): `nasm.exe -f win64 -o "$(IntDir)\file.asm.obj" file.asm`